Healthy Blueberry Muffins

 - Bake for 18-22 minutes or until a toothpick inserted into the center comes out clean.
 Allow the muffins to cool in the tin for a few minutes before transferring them to a wire rack to cool completely.

-Health Benefits of Blueberry Muffins
+Health Benefits Blueberry Muffins

 - Rich in Antioxidants: Blueberries are packed with antioxidants that help protect the body from oxidative stress and reduce the risk of chronic diseases.